 B. “My nights and weekends are devoted to Pinterest”

 A. “I would love someone to be with me through this whole process”

 B. “I just need someone to worry about the day-of details so I can be the bride”

 Mostly a’s?
 You are probably in need of a wedding planner.
 Mostly b’s?
 I highly recommend looking into a coordinator.

 Whatever your style, know this: your wedding day is in desperate need of a go-to point person to manage the day so you don’t have to.
 Not a lot of brides genuinely think through how the wedding that they carefully planned is actually going to happen.
 You need a coordinator or planner that you can trust!

 If you decide to go the coordinator route, I would love to be considered!
 Since you are already on my website, have a look around.
 You can see my pricing and services and get to know me a little bit better.
 Ready to reach out to The Best Day Details?
-Find a time that works best for you on my calendar.
-I look forward to chatting with you very soon!
+Email us at firstname.lastname@example.org to check on availability for your date!